Panuh404/Graphics-OpenGL/README.md

 4. Draw a colorful Triangle, added uniforms for shaders, added renderer;
 5. Add stb_image for Textures, created Texture class;
 6. Textures has been implemented, Texture demo;
+7. Transformation and Rotation Cube, Basic Matrix;
+8. 3D Cubes... a lot;